shubham8324/my-learning-code/README.md

 - Modify, delete, or redistribute any existing files.
 - Create derivative works from this repository.

-Notice:
-Proper attribution must be given if you share or reference any content from this repository.
-See the full license here.

 All suggestions are reviewed and applied at the discretion of the repository owner.

 This repository is provided "as-is" without any warranty of any kind.